 Ultimately, the environmental impact of the project is the following:

 - 240 tonnes of HCFC-22, or 13.2 tonnes of ozone-depleting potential, were phased-out;

-This demonstration project is pioneer and of great importance since R-290 was the main technology chosen by China for the residential air-conditioning sector under its overall HCFC Phase-out Management Plan.
+This demonstration project is pioneering and of great importance, since R-290 was the main technology chosen by China for the residential air-conditioning sector under its overall HCFC Phase-out Management Plan.

 The conversion at Midea serves as example for many developing countries, opening a new door for further developing South-South cooperation.
 This experience is proving useful for other UNIDO projects in West Asia (Middle East and Near East), as well as in Africa.

 In West Asian countries, the phase-out of HCFCs has become a challenge, as, at present, the most commonly employed alternatives to HCFC in the air-conditioning sector in the region have high global warming potentials.
 Therefore, UNIDO, in cooperation with the United Nations Environment Programme (UNEP), has developed a project for countries in the region which aims to shed light on potential sustainable technologies for countries with high ambient temperatures.

 This project will test the performance of alternatives to HCFCs with low global warming potential through the development of prototypes.
 The project will later facilitate the technology transfer and experience exchange of alternatives with low global warming potential in various air-conditioning applications operated in high ambient conditions.
 Midea’s experience with R-290 is very important in order to demonstrate to West Asian countries the performance, as well as the efficiency and safety features, of the new system.